-The Acorn Electron was a budget version of the BBC Micro educational/home computer made by Acorn Computers Ltd. It had 32 kilobytes of RAM, and its ROM memory included BBC BASIC along with its operating system.
+The Acorn Electron was the result.
+It was in a far smaller case, had 32 kilobytes of RAM, and its ROM memory included a new and improved BBC BASIC along with its operating system.

-The Electron was able to save and load programs onto audio cassette via a supplied converter cable that plugged into the microphone socket of any tape recorder.
+The Electron is a very elegant design, and was designed round the basic size and shape of a tissue box.
+It was able to save and load programs onto audio cassette via a supplied converter cable that plugged into the microphone socket of any tape recorder.
 It was capable of basic graphics, and could display onto either a television set or a "green screen" monitor.

+After being acquired by Olivetti, the price of the Electron was slashed to £129.99, and began selling well.
 At its peak, the Electron was the third best selling micro in the United Kingdom, and total lifetime game sales for the Electron exceeded those of the BBC Micro.
-There are at least 500 known games for the Electron and the true total is probably in the thousands.

 Complete in its original brown box (Acorn never really did put much belief in flashy packaging!).